pivotal/docs-tap/tap-gui/plugins/app-live-view.md

 ### <a id="memory-page"></a> Memory page

-To navigate to the **Memory** page, the user can select the `Memory` option from the `Information Category` drop-down menu.
+To navigate to the **Memory** page, the user can select the **Memory** option from the **Information Category** drop-down menu.

-- The memory page highlights the memory use inside of the JVM.
+The memory page highlights the memory use inside of the JVM.
 It displays a graphical representation of the different memory regions within heap and non-heap memory.
-This visualizes data from inside of the JVM (in case of Spring Boot apps running on a JVM) and therefore provides memory insights into the application in contrast to "outside" information about the Kubernetes pod level.
+This visualizes data from inside of the JVM, in case of Spring Boot apps running on a JVM, and therefore provides memory insights into the application in contrast to outside information about the Kubernetes pod level.

-- The real-time graphs displays a stacked overview of the different spaces in memory with the total memory used and total memory size.
+The real-time graphs displays a stacked overview of the different spaces in memory with the total memory used and total memory size.
 The page contains graphs to display the GC pauses and GC events.
 The **Heap Dump** on top right corner allows the user to download heap dump data.

 ![Memory Page in UI](images/memory.png)